jphalimi/PythonForMIC/Doc/library/curses.rst

 .. function:: unctrl(ch)

-   Return a string which is a printable representation of the character *ch*.
+   Returns a string which is a printable representation of the character *ch*.
    Control characters are displayed as a caret followed by the character, for example as ``^C``.
 Printing characters are left as they are.